This post may contain affiliate links. Please read my disclosure policy for details. As an Amazon Associate I earn from qualifying purchases.

 - Use contrasting colors like red (tuna) and green (avocado).

-- Use translucent ingredients such as super thinly sliced cucumber and tai (sea bream).
-If you put ingredients underneath these materials, you can still see through.
+- Make use of translucent ingredients such as super thinly sliced cucumber and tai (sea bream).
+When you place other ingredients underneath these materials, it creates a unique sheer to the presentation.

-- Garnish temari sushi with ikura (salmon roe), flower-shape cutout carrot, nori (seaweed) strips, super thinly sliced lemon, chives, kaiware daikon (radish sprout), or microgreens.
+- Decorate Temari Sushi with colorful garnish that pops such as ikura (salmon roe), flower-shaped carrots, nori (seaweed) strips, thinly sliced lemon, chives, or microgreens.